 We understand that testing may become available at a later date.
-Because of this, if you initially choose not to submit SAT, ACT, and SAT Subject Test scores, you will have the option to submit scores after you apply.
+Because of this, if you initially choose not to submit SAT or ACT scores, you will have the option to submit scores after you apply.
 You must then notify us to confirm that you would now like to have your scores considered.
-However, if you choose to submit SAT, ACT, and SAT Subject Test scores at the time of application, you will not be able to withhold your scores later in the review process.
+However, if you choose to submit SAT or ACT scores at the time of application, you will not be able to withhold your scores later in the review process.

 Articles in this section

 - Will Penn allow applicants to superscore using a combination of scores from both the digital and paper and pencil SAT?